The 4 BEST Day Trips from Tokyo

 Click here to get lots of great tips for traveling around Asia as well as this FREE 3-week Japan itinerary guide.

-One of the most popular day trips from Tokyo is a visit to Mt.
-Fuji.
-The Japanese consider the mountain to be its most sacred volcano.
-After Mt.
-Fuji erupted several times in the late eighth to the mid-ninth century, the Japanese believed an angry god lived in the volcano.
-And so, shrines were built dedicated to the Goddess of Mt.
-Fuji, Princess of Blossoms around the mountain, and it became a popular destination for people to pray for good fortune.
-Today people visit the mountain more to get a photo of it from a distance or to hike up to its summit.
+The Japanese consider Mt.
+Fuji to be its most sacred volcano.
+This was because after it erupted several times in the late eighth to mid-ninth centuries, the Japanese believed an angry god lived in the volcano.
+And so, the Japanese built shrines dedicated to the Goddess of Mt.
+Fuji around the mountain, and it became a popular destination for people who wanted to pray for good fortune.
+Today people visit for more boring reasons: climbing its summit or taking a photo of it.

 The best way to visit Mt.
 Fuji is to go to the area around the mountain called the Fuji Five Finger Lakes region.
-This area consists of 5 lakes: Kawaguchi-ko, Sai-ko, Shoji-ko, Motosu-ko, and Yamanaka-ko.
-Kawaguchi-ko is the most popular, and Yamanaka-ko is the biggest.
-However, all have views of Mt.
-Fuji from their shore, where you can see the mountain reflecting off the lake’s surface.
-There are a variety of tourist attractions surrounding the lakes as well.
+This area consists of 5 lakes:

-DIY Day Trip from Tokyo
+DIY Day Trip to Mt.
+Fuji

 • If you’re staying overnight, it’s got a good selection of accommodations.